kgrsudhakar9/stock-chatbot/README.md

 3. **Run the application**:
     npm run dev

-    Open your browser and navigate to http://localhost:5173.
+    Open your browser and navigate to http://localhost:5173

 4. **Usage**:
 Created here 5 functonal components.
-ChatBot.jsx is base component for chatbot have child components like StockMenu, StockDetail, MessageInput, ExchangeMenu.
+ChatBot.jsx is base component for chatbot have child components like StockMenu, StockDetail, InputMessage, MenuExchange.
 On the home screen, you can select a stock exchange by typing its name (e.g., LSEG) or code (e.g., LSE).
 After selecting an exchange, you'll see a list of top stocks traded on that exchange.
 You can view stock details by entering the stock code or name in the message input field and clicking the send icon.